 - Add chilled tortellini to bowl with the chopped vegetables.
 Pour the dressing over top and gently toss to coat everything with the sauce.
 Serve.

-Keywords: tortellini salad, greek pasta salad, pasta salad
+Keywords: greek pasta salad, easy pasta salad, cold pasta salad, tortellini pasta salad